 For a few areas, the Parties have lodged reservations to national treatment based on restrictions in their national legislation (Annex XVIII).
 The investment provisions in the Agreement complement the Investment Protection Treaties that may be concluded bilaterally between individual EFTA States and Colombia.

 The Agreement contains a full-fledged chapter on intellectual property rights (IPR; Chapter 6), covering all fields of IPR as well as measures relating to enforcement.
 The Chapter is based on the WTO Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS), but includes certain improvements and clarifications with respect to TRIPS.
 For the first time in an EFTA Free Trade Agreement, measures relating to biodiversity are included.

-Parties recognize that anti-competitive business practices have the potential to undermine the benefits of liberalisation arising from the Agreement.
+Parties recognise that anti-competitive business practices have the potential to undermine the benefits of liberalisation arising from the Agreement.
 Accordingly, each Party commits to applying its competition legal framework with a view to avoiding such practices.
 The Parties also agree to co-operate on issues relating to competition law enforcement.
-CO-OPERATION In the Chapter on Co-operation (Chapter 10), the Parties commit to foster trade capacity building initiatives between them.
-The Chapter also outlines modalities for such co-operation and indicates the contact points on both sides in this respect.

 A Joint Committee is established which supervises and administers the Agreement and oversees the further development of the Agreement.
 The Joint Committee may take decisions in cases provided for by the Agreement and make recommendations in other matters.